zhujohn9604/GCN-based-GAE/README.md

 ```

 ### Data
-If you want to customize the model to your own datasets, please go first to check the **Sample** folder for sample data formats.
+If you want to customize the model to your own datasets, please go first to check the **Sample** folder for data formats.